openblockchains/crypto-quotes/README.md

-# 100+ Crypto Quotes -  I HODL, you HODL, we HODL!  -  BREAKING: BITCOIN JUST BROKE $22 000!
+# 100+ Best of Crypto Quotes -  I HODL, you HODL, we HODL!  -  BREAKING: BITCOIN JUST BROKE $22 000!

-A collection of (best of) crypto quotes from bitcoin maximalists, no coiners, old school world economists, blockchain journalist & researchers, and more on the new new "In Math We Trust" ponzi economics; on get-rich-quick blockchain secrets; on bitcon maximalists, scammers, morons, clowns, shills & bagHODLers and More
+A collection of (best of) crypto quotes from bitcoin maximalists, no coiners, old school world economists, blockchain journalist & researchers, and more on the new new "in math we trust" ponzi economics; on get-rich-quick blockchain secrets; on bitcon maximalists, scammers, morons, clowns, shills & bagHODLers and more